imocta/Azure-Certification-Journey/AZ-900/[ICS Exam Cram] - Azure Fundamentals Exam Cram Full Course/Domain 1.3 - Describe Cloud Service Types.md

 ##### IaaS Use Cases (*When to use Virtual Machines*)

-- <u>During testing and development</u> - VMs offer quick easy to different OS and application creation and configuration.
+- <u>During testing and development</u> - VMs offer quick and easy ways to create and configure different OS and applications.
   Deploy and deletion of VM easily, instead of how it was before, where it could take days and weeks
 - <u>When running applications in the cloud</u> - Technical and Financial benefits, as when app needs to handle fluctuations in demand.
   Quickly shutting VMs down and Up whenever it's needed, like in sudden demand increase, which means paying only for the used resources